gnubyte/gitmixin/README.md

 `class Notes(Base, GitMixin):`

-Finally in the model, add a new private attrbiute trackedfields, and let it equal a list of strings that you intend to track.
+Finally in the model, add a new private attribute trackedfields, and let it equal a list of strings that you intend to track.
 The strings inside this list should be names of fields you want to track.

 ```
 class Notes(Base, GitMixin):